carlonicolo/introsde-2015-assignment-1/README.md

 ---

 In this project is used **ant** as tool for automating software build processes and **ivy** as dependency manager.
-In the [**III - paragraph - How to run **](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#iii---how-to-run) is explained how the build.xml file of ant works and then how run the implemented.
+In the [**III - [How to run]**](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#iii---how-to-run) is explained how the build.xml file of ant works and then how run the implemented.

 ---